A New Paradigm in Education

 “Vision without action is merely a dream.
 Action without vision just passes the time.
 Vision with action can change the world.” –Joel A. Barker

-“Our mission is to develop healthy physically fit happy successful, emotionally intelligent empathic ethical leaders with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth.”
+We believe for a brighter future we must develop those that will lead others that are healthy physically fit happy successful emotionally intelligent empathetic ethical people with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth.

 This has been our mission for a very long time, it has grown and been refined with the help of our mentors, some still with us, some passed, with our staff and with our students.
 Each word has been carefully chosen and reflected upon.
 Our goal in writing this page is to have you develop a full understanding of what we do and why we do it.

 We take our mission seriously, it is our guiding post for all of our actions.
 It will be our guiding post long after our founders have passed.
 For each decision that is to be made, for each motion on the floor to be passed, it must first pass the test that it is in agreement with our mission.
 Our founders have given those that follow, for perpetuity, this guiding post, it will not change.
 That no decision will jeopardize or change the mission.
 Each key point is defined below:

 Being happy is a habit; being unhappy is also a habit.
 If a person has the habit of being happy the daily problems of everyday life do not spiral the person down but are just seen as a challenge to overcome.
 There are eight daily core routines that have been identified as common to happy people and the structure of the staff and students day is punctuated with those core routines.
 Research has shown that practicing these daily core routines change the structures of the brain, it reduces serotonin and increases melatonin which makes one live longer and live healthier; there is another payback which is success.